New Hampshire presidential primary: "First primary" status and efforts to change

 New Hampshire state law provides: "The presidential primary election shall be held on the second Tuesday in March or on a date selected by the secretary of state which is 7 days or more immediately preceding the date on which any other state shall hold a similar election, whichever is earlier."
 (Note: The second Tuesday in March is also the traditional day when New Hampshire towns have held their town meeting.)
 New Hampshire has closely guarded its "first primary in the nation" status through this provision.
 The state has held the first primary in each presidential campaign since 1920.

 The Iowa caucuses, which began in 1972 for Democrats and 1976 for Republicans, occur earlier than the New Hampshire primary.
 Iowa's contest is not considered to be "a similar election" because the caucuses do not involve actual balloting.

 New Hampshire's status as the first in the nation has been considered controversial by those who claim the ethnic makeup of the state is not diverse enough.
 Efforts to alter New Hampshire's first-in-the-nation primary status have periodically occurred.
 In 2007, different states attempted to leapfrog other states by scheduling earlier primaries and caucuses for the 2008 presidential race.
 Florida, Michigan, Nevada and South Carolina all moved their nominating contests up.
 New Hampshire ultimately retained its first-primary status, holding its primary on January 8, 2008, the earliest ever date.

 In 2023, the Democratic National Committee approved a calendar that would make New Hampshire the second Democratic primary to be held in 2024.
 Under the DNC calendar, the South Carolina primary would be held first on February 3, followed by both the New Hampshire primary and Nevada caucuses on February 6.
-New Hampshire officials of both parties have opposed the move, and vowed to go forward with a first-in-the-nation primary, even if it triggers a loss of its convention delegates as a penalty for breaching the party calendar.
+New Hampshire officials of both parties opposed the move, and vowed to go forward with a first-in-the-nation primary, even if it triggered a loss of its convention delegates as a penalty for breaching the party calendar.
+The New Hampshire Democratic Party later ran a firehouse primary before their official delegate selection meeting on April 27 to gain back their 25 delegates, in which a few dozens of registered party members from the state party committee voted and Joe Biden was the only candidate on the ballot.
+The event was considered a token process to fulfill rules and largely not taken serious even by participants, but it was seen as an important decision in the context of the subsequent primary calendar for 2028.
+Accordingly, all delegates were allowed to be seated at the national convention following a vote by the DNC Rules and Bylaw Committee on April 30.